Einkorn Flour Tortillas

 Homemade Einkorn Flour Tortillas

-Because these are made with coconut oil, they remain quite hard if they are refrigerated or frozen.
+Because these are made with coconut oil, they remain quite firm if they are refrigerated or frozen.
 Simply microwave for a few seconds before eating to soften.

 Ingredients